OlsBols/sample-genai-in-modernization/README.md

   - Set up Amazon Elastic Kubernetes Service (EKS) cluster and Fargate profile
   - Configure Amazon CloudFront and Application Load Balancer
   - Set up an AWS CodePipeline with AWS CodeBuild (i.e build the Docker image, push it to ECR, and apply the Kubernetes manifests.) to automate the deployment process
   - **Set up Amazon Virtual Private Cloud (Amazon VPC) with enhanced security features and configure subnets, route tables, and security groups.
-Implement IAM roles using principle of the least privillage, encryption, network policies, and VPC flow logs to enhance security.
+Implement IAM roles using principle of the least privilege, encryption, network policies, and VPC flow logs to enhance security.
 Use CloudWatch for comprehensive logging, metrics, alarms, and dashboards to ensure your application runs smoothly and efficiently.**

 ## Cost